Vaginal & vulvar cancer symptoms & treatment

 Treatment for vaginal & vulvar cancer

-Your treatment plan will depend on the diagnosis and your overall health, as well as whether you have or want to have children.
+Your treatment plan will depend on the diagnosis and your overall health.
 Your doctor will discuss the course of treatment that best suits your needs.

 Generally, treatment options include surgery, radiation therapy or chemotherapy.
-Depending on your individual situation, your cancer specialists may recommend surgery followed by chemotherapy and/or radiation therapy to destroy additional cancer cells.
-In some cases, we may use chemotherapy or radiation to shrink your tumor before surgery.
+Depending on your individual situation, your cancer specialists may recommend surgery followed by chemotherapy or radiation therapy to destroy additional cancer cells.
+In some cases, they may use chemotherapy or radiation to shrink your tumor before surgery.

-If cancer has spread beyond your vulva or vagina, surgery may also be done on your bladder, uterus or other tissues.
+If cancer has spread beyond your vulva or vagina, surgery may also be done on your bladder, uterus or other parts of your body.

 Surgical options to treat vaginal cancer or vulvar cancer